nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 ### 6.1 Configuration database (and possible replicas) is lost

-* Stop central servers.
+* Stop Central Servers.
 * Set up a new database.
-* Update the db.properties on each central server node to point to the new database.
+* Update the db.properties on each Central Server node to point to the new database.
 * On one node, restore the database from a backup (see \[[UG-CS](#Ref_UG-CS)\]).
-* Start central servers.
+* Start Central Servers.

 ### 6.2 One or more cental server nodes lost, backup available

 * Setup the missing nodes like described in [3.4](#34-workflow-for-adding-new-nodes-to-an-existing-ha-configuration)
 * Restore configuration from a backup, skipping database restoration (see \[[UG-CS](#Ref_UG-CS)\]).

-### 6.3 Some central server nodes lost, backup not available
+### 6.3 Some Central Server nodes lost, backup not available

 See [3.4 Workflow for Adding New Nodes to an Existing HA Configuration](#34-workflow-for-adding-new-nodes-to-an-existing-ha-configuration)

 ## Appendix A. Setting up a replicated PostgreSQL database

-In this configuration, the central server nodes share an external PostgreSQL database that uses a master - standby configuration with streaming replication.
-In case of master failure, the central server nodes can automatically start using the standby once it has been promoted to master.
+In this configuration, the Central Server nodes share an external PostgreSQL database that uses a master - standby configuration with streaming replication.
+In case of master failure, the Central Server nodes can automatically start using the standby once it has been promoted to master.
 The promoting is manual by default, but can be automated by custom scripts or using third-party tools.
-Because the database standby is read-only and the central server nodes require write access, this setup does not provide horizontal scalability.
+Because the database standby is read-only and the Central Server nodes require write access, this setup does not provide horizontal scalability.

 It is assumed that a PostgreSQL database is installed on two or more similar hosts.
 It is recommended to use a recent PostgeSQL version (10 or later).
 One of these hosts will be configured as a master, and others will replicate the master database (standby).
 The master node can have an existing database, but the standby databases will be initialized during the installation.